valeriajuareze/startup-analysis-project/Final_model/README.md

 # Final Model Directory

-In this dirctory is the model information code for jupyter notebook
+In this directory is the model information code for jupyter notebook